-Out of all the things I have written about here on my blog, one thing I haven’t given you much of so far is ear training and specifically, ways to test your ‘ear’.
+Out of all the things I have written about here on my blog, one thing I haven’t given you much of so far is an ear training for guitar test… And specifically some fun ways to test your ‘ear’ with measurable results.
 Well, in this post that’s about to change.
 Ear training is so important for your overall musicianship and is often neglected by a lot of guitarists.

 First of all, why should you be bothered about having good ‘aural skills’ or a ‘good set of musical ears’?
 There are multiple reasons why you want your aural skills to be great.